amirduran/duranius-paypal-rest-api-php-library/README.md

 ```

-You can disable or enable error reporting
+You can disable or enable error reporting by calling:

 ```
 $paypal->enableErrorReporting();